MidnightDreamerX17/skill20/Skills/SkillDetails/IllusionistPower.md

 # Illusionist Power (INT)

+The Illusionist Power skill is normally used in combination with the Illusionist Potential skill.
+There may be special situations that may allow usage of Illusionist Memorization Slots and Illusionist Spell Energies in other ways.

 Illusionist Spells Memorized: Always 2 higher than the number of spell energies for each circle.

 Bonus Slots: Characters get one bonus spell energy for spell circles depending on their Intelligence modifier.
 For example, a character with an Intelligence of 16 will get a bonus spell energy for the 0th, 1st, 2nd, and 3rd spell circles.